 - The food for sale at the Fleet Reserve Club is dependable and good.
 So are the sandwiches sold by other churches, schools and volunteer organizations outside the show.
 These are good people and a great part of the show experience—especially the ice cream!

 - For the Powerboat Show, get in line early for the larger yachts and you’ll see amazing things from luxury to ultimate experiences.
 In the afternoons these boats become busy.

 - At the end of the day go up on the deck at Pussers, get yourself a Painkiller and enjoy the view of the show.
 Don’t forget to join the CBM Bay Weekly crew on Saturday night of the Powerboat Show for our Boat Show Bash with the Jimmy Kenny Pirate Band.
-If you like laidback rock or country (like Jimmy Buffet or Kenny Chesney), you are going to have a good time at our bash!
+If you like laidback rock or country (like Jimmy Buffett or Kenny Chesney), you are going to have a good time at our bash!

 - Pay attention to the name tags/badges of the exhibitors.
 You will find some of the biggest names in sailing at the Sailboat Show.
 America’s Cup and Volvo Ocean Race rock stars, owners of sailboat manufacturers, famous yacht designers, and sailing personalities from around the world—most are likely here at some point during this show.